JelleZijlstra/taxonomy/docs/biblio/erebus-terror.md

 A few of the confusing aspects are:

-- There was about a 30-year gap between the publications of the parts of the treatise on "The seals of the Southen Hemisphere", with pages 1–8 being published around 1844 and pages 9–12 around 1874.
+- There was about a 30-year gap between the publications of the parts of the treatise on "The seals of the Southen Hemisphere", with pages 1–8 being published in 1844 and pages 9–12 in 1875.
 However, some authors cite 1844 for the whole treatise.
+- Similarly, while some of the plates for the work were published in the 1840s, others were not published until 1875.
 - Bibliographic sources ({Animalia-Erebus & Terror dates (Evenhuis 2015).pdf};
   {Animalia-Erebus & Terror bibliography (Rosove 2021).pdf}) disagree on the division into parts and the dates of publication of the work.